 However, as of 25 April 2019, amendments to the Archives Act allow us to extend the 'consideration period' beyond 90 business days when you have have applications for more than 25 items.

 For more information on extensions, visit Access to records under the Archives Act.

-Viewing audiovisual records
+Viewing and listening to audiovisual records

 Most research centres have desktop PCs running Microsoft Office.